 fromage means both of the cheese and some cheese,

 an unspecified amount of cheese.
 Which meaning is intended

 can only be established from the context.
 If the noun is

 given that an unspecified amount of village is an

 incoherent notion, du village must mean of the

-Since the Language Engine is concerned preponderantly with form rather than meaning, it doesn't differentiate between these two usages.
+Since these materials are concerned preponderantly with form rather than meaning, they don't differentiate between these two usages.

 It is not always clear in English whether a given noun actually has a plural form: information exists, but does informations?
 The converse also applies: congratulations exists, but congratulation perhaps not.
 Similar questions arise in French.
 Moreover French and English do not march in step: ses fiançailles her engagement is plural in French with no singular, but singular in English.

-Again, being concerned with form rather than meaning, the Language Engine takes a robustly tolerant line, and marks very few singulars or plurals as nonexistent, whether in French or English.
-It allows plurals of countries, for example: two Scotlands.
+Again, being concerned with form rather than meaning, these materials take a robustly tolerant line, and mark very few singulars or plurals as nonexistent, whether in French or English.
+They allow plurals of countries, for example: two Scotlands.
 The results may sometimes be thought of as going beyond normal usage, but their purpose is always to illustrate the form.